 There isn't a huge amount of difference from comforting a friend over the loss of a cat than for the loss of a human family member.
-As you are aware, I'm sure, most of us consider our cats as family members.
+As you are likely aware, most of us consider our cats as family members.

 When a human is terminally ill or has died, people often make the mistake of saying, "Let me know if there is anything I can do to help."
 While that may offer some small degree of comfort, it is rarely acted on by the recipient who may be hesitant to come out and ask for specific ways of helping.